Operator Notes

 When the offer starts with tools, the conversation drifts.
 When it starts with the workflow and the operating gap, the buyer can locate the pain.

-LifeOS separates outcomes, systems, decisions, tasks, interactions, and skills.
+A useful AI operating model separates outcomes, systems, decisions, tasks, interactions, and skills.
 That separation is not just a personal productivity trick.
-It is an operating model.
+It is how a buyer sees where value will appear, where company memory should live, and who owns the next decision.

 The sales implication